wp-plugins/contact-form-7/README.txt

 1. Upload the entire `contact-form-7` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

-The control panel of Contact Form 7 is in 'Manage > Contact Form 7'.
+The control panel of Contact Form 7 is in 'Manage > Contact Form 7' (on WordPress 2.7 and greater, 'Tools > Contact Form 7').
 Please note that it has moved from the 'Settings' menu since Contact Form 7 1.8.

 For basic usage, you can also have a look at the [plugin homepage](http://ideasilo.wordpress.com/2007/04/30/contact-form-7/) and [FAQ](http://ideasilo.wordpress.com/2008/03/29/contact-form-7-faq/).